-Broad 1.1.
-If there is uncertainty as to the scope of Confidential Information that will be shared categories of over the course of a relationship and one or both of the parties are reluctant to agree Confidential Information that all information shared is to be treated as confidential, it may be worthwhile to Information supplement the definition of Confidential Information with a list of examples, using the phrase "including, but not limited to," to provide broad categories of likely information.
+- 1.1.
+If there is uncertainty as to the scope of Confidential Information that will be shared over the course of a relationship and one or both of the parties are reluctant to agree that all information shared is to be treated as confidential, it may be worthwhile to - include in the definition of Confidential Information a phrase such as a) "including but not limited to ..." to cover broad categories of information that cannot be predicted at the time the contract is negotiated, and/or - include other language such as "identified as confidential at the time of disclosure or if nature of the information would reasonably warrant such treatment".